 - (a) General Provisions.
 Any employee in this unit who is assigned by a supervisor to work in a higher paid classification for two (2) or more hours in one (1) day, shall receive the rate of pay in the step of the higher classification which would have been received if the employee had been promoted into that classification, or at least five percent (5%) more than the employee's salary in the present classification, whichever is greater.
-Out-of-class assignment pay during overtime status will commence at the first hour worked. - (b) When there is an existing promotional eligibility list, and acting pay assignment is expected to be for more than twenty (20) work days, acting pay shall be assigned from the top three (3) on the promotional eligibility list.
-If the assignment is for twenty (20) work days or less, the highest ranking employee on the promotional list within the division shall be assigned.
-When there is no eligible list, section (c) below shall apply.

-- (c) If there is no existing list, acting pay selection shall be made from the five (5) most qualified employees in the section. - (1) Sections are defined, for the purpose of this clause only, as the sub-groups listed:(a) Water, (b) Sewer, (c) Wastewater Operations, and (d) Wastewater Maintenance; and - (2) Qualifications for the purpose of this section, as determined by the department head or designee, shall include all the following equal factors: - (a) Seniority in grade within any class immediately below the vacant position. - (b) Worker experience relative to the vacant position. - (c) Prior job performance and attendance. - (d) Certificates or other formal qualification devices such as eligibility lists.
+Out-of-class assignment pay during overtime status will commence at the first hour worked. - (b) When there is an existing promotional eligibility list, and acting pay assignment is expected to be for more than twenty (20) work days, acting pay shall be assigned from the top three (3) on the promotional eligibility list.- If the assignment is for twenty (20) work days or less, the highest ranking employee on the promotional list within the division shall be assigned.- When there is no eligible list, section (c) below shall apply. - (c) If there is no existing list, acting pay selection shall be made from the five(5) most qualified employees in the section. - (1) Sections are defined, for the purpose of this clause only, as the sub-groups listed:(a) Water, (b) Sewer, (c) Wastewater Operations, and (d) Wastewater Maintenance; and - (2) Qualifications for the purpose of this section, as determined by the department head or designee, shall include all the following equal factors: - (a) Seniority in grade within any class immediately below the vacant position. - (b) Worker experience relative to the vacant position.